-Reporting to health and wellbeing advocate, the campus safety assistant is responsible for supporting the day-to-day operations of the College on their assigned shift in accordance with college and department policies and protocols.
+Reporting to the director for campus safety and wellbeing, the casual campus safety assistant is responsible for supporting the day-to-day operations of the College on their assigned shift in accordance with college and department policies and protocols.
 The campus safety assistant maintains a presence on college properties 24-hours a day, seven days a week, during the academic semester and during college breaks or curtailed operations.

 - Must have knowledge of state, local and federal laws as related to college campus safety; an understanding of security on college campuses, including card access, crime prevention by environmental design, and general safety practices; and experience with crisis intervention, report writing, and field training.

 - Campus safety assistants must have the ability to exercise sound judgment based upon their training and experience and are held to a high level of ethics and code of conduct while on and off-duty.

 - Passionate about working in an organization that values and promotes diversity, equity, inclusion and anti-racism.